Symbolic Summation of Multivariate Rational Functions

 \subsection{Two special admissible covers}

 By Theorem~\ref{THM:general_cover}, we see that any admissible cover of the polynomial system $S$ corresponds to an algorithm for solving the SET problem via linear system solving.
 We now present two special admissible covers.
-The first admissible cover defined below is classifying the polynomial system $S$ according to their degree in $\va$, which is called the \emph{$\va$-degree cover}.
+The first admissible cover defined below classifies the polynomials in the set $S$ according to their degrees in $\va$.